RunasSudo/Eos/README.md

-# Eos: Verifiable elections
+# Eos: Modular verifiable elections

-Work in progress – current development is focusing on an API for elections and cryptography, future work will be directed towards a functional user interface
+Work in progress – An API for elections and cryptography is more or less complete, focus is now on building a functional user interface

 ## Comparison with competitors